ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 ```
 {: .pre}

-## Updating the OpsManager user record by using the OpsManager API
+## Updating the Ops Manager user record by using the Ops Manager API

-When you create an OpsManager user before the initial login steps previously noted, you defined the username and password as arguments.
-This username can't be changed by using the OpsManager API or UI, and the password can only be changed via the UI.
-However, you can update these values by using the OpsManager 'user' API.
+When you create an Ops Manager user before the initial login steps previously noted, you defined the username and password as arguments.
+This username can't be changed by using the Ops Manager API or UI, and the password can only be changed via the UI.
+However, you can update these values by using the Ops Manager 'user' API.

-The OpsManager 'user' API requires several other values to be set when creating a user.
+The Ops Manager 'user' API requires several other values to be set when creating a user.
 These fields are set to 'opsmanager' by default:
 * firstName
 * lastName
 * emailAddress